artsandmetaphysics/goodlifeodyssey/documents/fear-of-death.md

 ---
-title: 'Fear of Death'
+title: >
+  Fear of Death
+description: >
-description: 'Why are we afraid of death?'
+  Why are we afraid of death?
 type: essay
 status: incomplete
 order: 700